smolaya/react-todo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It is a todo list application that allows you to create tasks and delete them using React.js

 ## Available Scripts